lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

 function owner() public view returns (address owner)
 ```

-The function returns the address of the current owner of the smart contract.
+Returns the address of the current owner of the smart contract.

 #### Return Values: